Rodrigo Figueroa y Torres: Political career

 Figueroa was elected deputy to the Cortes for the district of Brihuega as a member of the Liberals in the 1893 elections, and then repeating the feat for Tolosa in 1898.
 He was thus a deputy for Guadalajara in 1893 and for Gipuzkoa in 1898.

 A councilor of the City Council of Madrid, and senator in his own right since 1902, he became a Romanonist representative in the upper house.
 In 1909, with Segismundo Moret's entry into office in October, he was named civil governor of Madrid, after several years as a councilor.
 He was replaced in November by Federico Requejo.

 Figueroa was also an Ambassador of Spain to the Holy See from 1905 to 1906.

 Sporting career

-Figueroa was a great athlete, standing out in his youth as a fencing champion, and even though he never rode in horse races, he was a great fan of such, so much so that he became the owner of a horse racing club that trained at the Hipódromo de la Castellana.
+Figueroa was a noted athlete, standing out in his youth as a fencing champion, and even though he never rode in horse races, he was a great fan of such, so much so that he became the owner of a horse racing club that trained at the Hipódromo de la Castellana.
 The horses belonged to the family and they ran indifferently with colors from one or the other (Mejorada, Villamejor, Tovar, widow of Villamejor).
 He only declared colors in 1894 and kept them until he died in 1929.
 He always kept some horses in training, but never the volume of his father and brother.
 His greatest successes as an owner were achieved in the 1900 Grand National horse race, which was held in Liverpool and in the 1901 Vitelotte.